machinat/sociably/website/docs/embedded-webview.md

 - `type` - required, `string`, the event type.
 - `payload` - optional, `any`, the value will be serialized and sent to the server.

-You don't have to wait `'connect'` event for sending.
+You don't have to wait for `'connect'` to send events.
 The events sent before it are queued, and they'll be delivered after it's connected.